Last updated: 16 July 2026

 Account creation, connecting buyers and sellers, management of listings, offers, orders and messaging: legal basis = performance of the contract formed by our Terms of Use, which you accept.

-Securing transactions and the verified flow (verified handover, escrow where operational, order tracking): legal basis = performance of the contract and Damji's legitimate interest in ensuring the reliability and security of the platform.
+Securing transactions and the verified flow (verified handover, escrow where operational, order tracking): legal basis = performance of the contract and Damjitech's legitimate interest in ensuring the reliability and security of the platform.

 Processing of the biometric selfie, “nearby” geolocation, web push notifications and promotional communications: legal basis = your free, specific, informed consent, revocable at any time.